-The experiments described above are carried out over a period of almost 4 days from February 3rd at 06 UTC to February 7th at 00 UTC in 2017.
-During 3 and 4 February, middle tropospheric circulation over Northern and Central Italy was dominated by southwesterly divergent flows associated with the passage of some precipitating systems.
-On February 5 a trough moved from France to Italy and this caused the formation of new precipitating systems in Northern Italy.
-During February 6 the trough moved slowly from Central Italy to the southern part of the country and precipitation systems weaken gradually.
-For each experiment, analyses of the deterministic member are used to initialize forecasts up to 24 hours each 3 hours from February 3 at 12 UTC to February 6 at 06 UTC with a total of 22 forecasts.
+ary, middle tropospheric circulation over northern and central Italy was dominated by southwesterly divergent flows associated with the passage of some precipitating systems.
+On 5 February a trough moved from France to Italy and this caused the formation of new precipitating systems in northern Italy.
+During 6 February the trough moved slowly from central Italy to the southern part of the country and precipitation systems weakened gradually.
+For each experiment, analyses of the deterministic member are used to initialize forecasts up to 24 h every 3 h from 3 February at 12:00 UTC to 6 February at 06:00 UTC with a total of 22 forecasts.